 Sarah's Tips

-- Soak wooden skewers for 20 minutes to prevent burning.
+- Soak wooden skewers for at least 20 minutes before grilling.

-- Cut chicken and veggies to similar sizes for even cooking.
+- Cut the chicken and vegetables into similar-sized pieces for even cooking.

 Comments